 The sun behind the angel signifies that (s)he comes from a higher power.
 Love must ultimately count as the most divine emotion man can have.
 All our actions can be boiled down to love or hate.
 We can operate in life from a position of love or a position of hate and all our other emotions – fear, happiness, sadness, grief, joy and loneliness all derive from these two basic emotions.
 This card encourages us to move with divine love for everything around us.
 We need not fear (hate) challenges, our nakedness (vulnerability), serpents, angels nor the world around us.
 Through love, we will conquer all.

 On a deeper level, the Lovers is the card after The Hierophant.
-The Hierophant is a phoney power, offers nothing but material wealth and holding no real divine path.
-In contrast, The High Priestess (third card) guarded the entrance to the divine world and higher spiritual understanding.
+The Hierophant is a phoney power, it offers nothing but material wealth and holds no real divine connection.
+In contrast, The High Priestess (third card of the Tarot) guarded the entrance to the divine world and higher spiritual understanding.
 The Lovers is a continuation of the High Priestess – our natural state is divine, we do not need artificial, man made structures to commune with angels or god.
 Our blessings come to us in our everyday life – not via specific buildings, men or rituals.
 When we act out of love, the angels and god(s) bless us.
 The twelve flames on the tree behind the man symbolise the signs of the zodiac or on a wider scale, our universe.
 Everything is natural, everything is blessed and when we understand love in its entirety, everything is good.

 In readings, The Lovers encourages us to operate from a position of love.
 It is a time of joint enterprise, in relationships, work and projects.
 We will find things easier if we share our journey and share the journey of others.
 Projects and deadlines will become manageable if we tackle them as a group.